RedPitaya/Documentation/quickStart/connect/connect.rst

 1. Start your Red Pitaya web user interface (Use the connection described in :ref:`LAN connection <lan>`)
 2. Open the Network Manager application
 3. Input the name and password of the access point network to be created.
-The password name should be at least 8 characters long.
+The password name should be at least eight characters long.
 Do not use special signs.
 4. Connect your PC, laptop, tablet, or phone to the network created by the Red Pitaya board.
 5. Input the Access Point network IP address into the web browser URL field and press enter.